Real Risk of Significant Harm (updated)

-Once it is confirmed that a privacy breach occurred, the new breach notification provision in FOIP and LA FOIP require the public body to consider if, as a result of the incident, there is a real risk of significant harm that may come to the affected individual.
-If so, then breach notification is mandatory.
+Amendments to The Freedom of Information and Protection of Privacy Act (FOIP) and The Local Authority Freedom of Information and Protection of Privacy Act in 2018, require that once it is confirmed that a privacy breach occurred, the public body must consider if, as a result of the incident, there is a real risk of significant harm that may come to the affected individual.
+If so, then breach notification to the affected individual(s) is mandatory.

-The wording of the new provision in FOIP is as follows:
+The wording of the provision in FOIP is as follows:

 29.1 A government institution shall take all reasonable steps to notify an individual of an unauthorized use or disclosure of that individual’s personal information by the government institution if it is reasonable in the circumstances to believe that the incident creates a real risk of significant harm to the individual.